data-science-sequencing/data-science-sequencing.github.io/Win2018/lectures/lecture14.md

 Tuesday 20 February 2018

-_scribed by Mira Moufarrej, with the EM part adapted from Paraskevas Deligiannis' [scribed notes](/Spr2016/lectures/lecture15/), and edited by the course staff_
+_scribed by Mira Moufarrej and edited by the course staff_

 -----------------